Gurnski/BSGO-Private-Server/README.md

   spins forever.
 The server log names the culprit:
   `Card should not be send because it's null! <guid> <view>`
 - The client does not read index 0 for avatar defaults.
 It hard-indexes specific positions.
+- Never edit `server/src` while the server is running under `quarkus:dev`.
+Dev mode watches the sources, and the attempted hot reload kills every sector thread while the login listener survives — the server looks up but nobody can spawn in.
+Stage the change, stop, sync, start.

 The diagnosis rule that saves the most time: an abrupt disconnect is explained in the server log.
 An infinite loading screen is explained in the client log.
 They almost never both have it.